 It’s certainly understandable for condo residents to express concern.
 The annual budget doesn’t only impact the corporation’s overall financial and operational health.
 It also impacts individual unit owners’ personal finances, particularly if it results in a fee increase.
-“Where the cost of housing has increased, any changes to the fees could have a significant impact on owners, says Jamina Richards, manager of finance for FirstService Residential.
+“Especially in Ontario where the cost of housing has increased, any changes to the fees could have a significant impact on owners," says Jamina Richards, manager of finance for FirstService Residential in Ontario.

 Your board can prevent fallout from their spending decisions simply by doing a better job of communicating with residents about the budget.
 If you’re only doing what’s needed to comply with statutory requirements and your condo corporation’s bylaws, you aren’t doing enough.
 Improve the way you communicate about your budget by following the 4 recommendations in this article.

 For more tips about budgeting, fill out the form to download A Budget Checklist – Build an Actionable Budget.

 - Inform owners year-round of activities that could affect the budget.